-Tourism studies enable students to gain an appreciation of the role of the tourism industry and the structure, scope and operation of the related tourism sectors of travel, hospitality and visitor services.
+This subject is designed to give students opportunities to develop a variety of intellectual, technical, creative, operational and workplace skills.
+It enables students to gain an appreciation of the role of the tourism industry and the structure, scope and operation of the related tourism sectors of travel, hospitality and visitor services.

-Students examine the socio-cultural. environmental and economic aspects of tourism, as well as tourism opportunities, problems and issues across global, national and local contexts.
+In Tourism, students examine the sociocultural, environmental and economic aspects of tourism, as well as opportunities and challenges across global, national and local contexts.